LGN520/farreach-public/benchmark.md

 			- SERVER1_TOSWITCH_PIPEIDX: the pipeline index (0 or 1) for SERVER1_TOSWITCH_FPPORT
 			- SERVER1_LOCAL_IP: the local IP address of NIC for {second server} connecting to the local area network (NOT bypass {switch} data plane)
 		* Controller (co-located with first server)
-			- CONTROLLER_LOCAL_IP: the IP address of NIC for {controller} connecting to {switch} (same as SERVER0_TOSWITCH_IP in our testbed)
+			- CONTROLLER_LOCAL_IP: the IP address of NIC for {controller} connecting to {switch} (the same as SERVER0_TOSWITCH_IP in our testbed)
 		* Switch
 			- SWITCHOS_LOCAL_IP: the IP address of NIC for {switch} OS connecting to the local area network (NOT bypass {switch} data plane)
 			- SWITCH_RECIRPORT_PIPELINE1TO0: the front panel port in {switch} data plane for pipeline 1 to connect with pipeline 0 for in-switch recirculation
 			- SWITCH_RECIRPORT_PIPELINE0TO1: the front panel port in {switch} data plane for pipeline 0 to connect with pipeline 1 for in-switch recirculation
 	+ CPU settings
 		* First server
-			- SERVER0_WORKER_CORENUM: the number of CPU cores specifically used for processing requests in first server
+			- SERVER0_WORKER_CORENUM: the number of CPU cores specifically used for processing requests in {first server} (e.g. 16)
-			- SERVER0_TOTAL_CORENUM: the total number of CPU cores in first server
+			- SERVER0_TOTAL_CORENUM: the total number of CPU cores in {first server} (MUST larger than SERVER0_WORKER_CORENUM; e.g., 48)
 		* Second server
-			- SERVER1_WORKER_CORENUM: the number of CPU cores specifically used for processing requests in second server
+			- SERVER1_WORKER_CORENUM: the number of CPU cores specifically used for processing requests in {second server} (e.g., 16)
-			- SERVER1_TOTAL_CORENUM: the total number of CPU cores in second server
+			- SERVER1_TOTAL_CORENUM: the total number of CPU cores in {second server} (MUST larger than SERVER1_TOTAL_CORENUM; e.g., 48)

 </br>

-- Run `bash scripts/local/update_config_files.sh` to update ini configuration files based on network and CPU settings
+- Run `bash scripts/local/update_config_files.sh` to update ini configuration files based on the above network and CPU settings in scripts/global.sh

 </br>